 The prices are quite high compared to international companies, however, in line with other Taiwanese providers.
 You do always need to purchase an SSL certificate, but you get a free .com domain name thrown in.

 Plans can only be bought in one year terms, which is strict, however, to counter this, there are some excellent payment terms such as a 30-day free trial, plus an anytime money-back guarantee, which is by far the most generous refund policy I’ve seen.

-Customer service is 24/7 by phone (various local numbers available including Hong Kong, Singapore, Philippines, Japan, Korea, Thailand, Indonesia, Vietnam, India, Australia, and the U.S.), an online ticketing system, and live chat.
+Customer service is available 24/7 via phone, with various local numbers available including Hong Kong, Singapore, Philippines, Japan, Korea, Thailand, Indonesia, Vietnam, India, Australia, and the U.S. You can also reach out to them through an online ticketing system or live chat.

 In my experience, when I tried to contact support via live chat, the link took me to a confusing client only area and I couldn’t figure out how to use live chat.
 In the end, I sent an email and unfortunately, despite waiting five business days, I did not get a reply.
 This is a far cry from it’s five hour response time promise on the website, however, I did email in English, so that could have been an issue.